Post image

 COVID has made remote work more common and widely accepted than ever.
 There’s no reason skilled workers can’t combine high-tech work with a low cost of living—and no commute!
 Picture your contented employees basking in the sun on the porch of their renovated 19th-century farmhouse as they create code or design graphics.
 What’s not to love?
 Well, there are some cons to consider.
 For one, many rural areas lack fast, reliable internet.

-3. Explore Nearshore Options
+3. Explore Nearshore Options:

 Nearshore outsourcing, or “nearshoring,” is the hiring of companies or contractors from bordering countries or countries in the same or similar time zones.
 For instance, US companies are increasingly seeking talent in Canada and in Latin American countries such as Mexico, Costa Rica, Argentina, and Brazil.
-Nearshore talent acquisition may be a best-of-both-worlds option, sharing in the cost-reduction and agility associated with other forms of remote and contingent hiring, with these additional
+Nearshore talent acquisition may be a best-of-both-worlds option, sharing in the cost-reduction and agility associated with other forms of remote and contingent hiring, with these additional benefits:

 • Shared or well-overlapped time zones and workdays